 Proposed Key Personnel who do not meet the minimum qualifications identified in this solicitation may be identified as a weakness or significant weakness in evaluation of the proposal.

 Technical – The Offeror shall describe its methodology to performing the work requirements.
 R&D support is essential to NETL meeting its mission goals.
 The Offeror shall describe its approach to the life cycle of research infrastructure support.
 The Offeror shall discuss the process of prioritizing the R&D work while not overly increasing the backlog of all additional work elements, in support of R&D milestones.
 The Offeror shall also discuss their approach to maintaining an appropriate backlog/level of backlog, and how it compares to industry standards for similar work.
 The narrative should include a discussion on how the Offeror will complete the work requirements; including: work scheduling, work control management, risk management, and cross utilization of resources.
-The Offeror shall describe how it intends to ensure compliance with ES&H requirements, QA/QC application (application to the work conducted beyond what is evaluated under Criterion 1 relative to the QA Plan and ISM),
+The Offeror shall describe how it intends to ensure compliance with ES&H requirements, QA/QC application (application to the work conducted beyond what is evaluated under Criterion 1 relative to the approach to developing QA Plan and ISM Plan).

 Subcontracting and Teaming - The Offeror shall include a description of their vision and plan to engage subcontractors and team members (if any) in the performance of work required under the PWS.
 The Offeror’s description shall address the rationale for any proposed subcontract arrangement, how quality of the subcontractor’s work will be controlled (beyond the overall contract management that is addressed in criterion 1), how short-term support needs will be managed, how workforce levels will be managed to be responsive to the PWS requirements under changing organizational priorities and budget levels, and how cost effectiveness, cost control and timely cost reporting will be accomplished.
 The Offeror shall specifically describe how they will ensure that all subcontractors and team members adhere to the approaches proposed by the Offeror for implementation of technical and safety assignments deriving from the PWS and DOE orders on safety, security, foreign national participation, intellectual property, travel, and release of information.
 If the subcontractors’ approaches are to differ from that of the Offeror, explain how the separate approaches will interact and ensure compliance.
 The Offeror shall describe how subcontractors or team members were selected, the value or benefit that the subcontractor brings and how that value or benefit enhances the Offeror’s organization.